uhathi/Diabetes-risk-prediction-using-Machine-Learning/README.md

 - Class imbalance negatively impacted distance-based models like KNN
 - Decision Trees tend to overfit, leading to higher recall but lower precision
 - Hyperparameter tuning significantly improved model performance across all models
 - Prioritizing recall is critical in healthcare applications to reduce false negatives
+- Accuracy is not a reliable metric for imbalanced healthcare datasets, as demonstrated by KNN’s poor recall despite high accuracy

 ## Model Optimization & Contribution